Ringling Bros Circus Closure Signals The End To The ‘Saddest Show On Earth’

 “The competitor in many ways is time.
 It’s a different model that we can’t see how it works in today’s world to justify and maintain an affordable ticket price.
 So you’ve got all these things working against it.”

 Ringling Brothers made numerous changes to the operation of the circus in recent years, including the introduction of female and African American ringmasters and the creation of a mobile app.
-Clearly these changes were not enough to hold the interest of a new generation of children with a preference for digital entertainment and an ever expanding choice of media vying for their attention.
+Clearly, these changes were not enough to hold the interest of a new generation of children with a preference for digital entertainment and an ever expanding choice of media vying for their attention.

 During tonight's #CircusXTREME show in Orlando, Kristen Michelle Wilson made her debut (and history!) as Ringling's first female Ringmaster pic.twitter.com/MPL73cQp8u